Multi-agent Adaptive Mechanism Design: Deferred Proofs

 \subsection{Proof of the Lower Bound (Theorem \ref{thm: lower bound})}

 We start by considering the two-agent, two-label case.
-Notice that as long as agents are perfectly truthful in the first $t$ rounds, on round $t$ the principal essentially has $t$ data points i.i.d. sampled from $p_{\boldsymbol{X}}$.
-In other words, the reward policy in previous rounds will not affect data distribution as long as it satisfies all the constraints.
-This specialty structure avoids cross-round (bandit-style) discussions on sequential policies.
-Instead, we can examine optimal policy round-by-round.
-In the following, we suppose the game is currently at round $T+1$, and all the previous rounds are truthful, so the principal has $T$ i.i.d. data points from $p_{\boldsymbol{X}}$.
+Let the label space be $\mathcal{Y} = \{0, 1\}$.
 Without loss of generality we let cost $c=1$.

-We first start by constructing a pair of problem instances $p_0, p_1 \in \Delta(\mathcal{X}^N)$ that simultaneously satisfies the two requirements: i) the two instances are statistically close; ii) the optimal mechanisms differ sharply.
+We first construct a pair of problem instances $p_0, p_1 \in \Delta(\mathcal{Y}^N)$ that simultaneously satisfies the two requirements: i) the two instances are statistically close; ii) the optimal mechanisms differ sharply.
 Let the focal agent be agent $1$ and the reference agent be $2$.
 We now study the reward mechanisms for the focal agent $1$.
 Consider the following examples on $p_0$ and $p_1$, whereas from the focal agent's perspective, the two instances has:

 We call $\delta$ the \textit{cheapness} parameter, as it relates to how low the principal's expected payment can be.